golem15com/wn-translate-plugin/README.md

 ```
 ## Model translation

-Models can have their attributes translated by using the `Winter.Translate.Behaviors.TranslatableModel` behavior and specifying which attributes to translate in the class.
+Models can have their attributes translated by using the `Golem15.Translate.Behaviors.TranslatableModel` behavior and specifying which attributes to translate in the class.

     class User
     {
-        public $implement = ['Winter.Translate.Behaviors.TranslatableModel'];
+        public $implement = ['Golem15.Translate.Behaviors.TranslatableModel'];

         public $translatable = ['name'];
     }